');

 About Gibsonburg, OH

-Gibsonburg is a small community in Ohio with a population of 2,563 residents.
-The median household income is $71,538 per year, which is above the national average.
-The median age in Gibsonburg is 38.9 years.
+Gibsonburg is a small town located in Ohio with a population of 2,563 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,538 per year, which is 5% below the national median of $75,149.
+The median age of 38.9 years is close to the US median age of 38.9 years.

 Cost of Living in Gibsonburg, OH